Last updated: Tuesday, January 16, 2024, 6:00 p.m. We will continue to keep you updated as information changes.

 For a list of our locations, please CLICK HERE.

-We are experiencing higher than normal call volume.
-We ask for your patience while we work diligently to answer all of our member calls.
+We are experiencing higher-than-normal call volume.
+We ask for your patience while we work diligently to answer all of our members' calls.

 Hurricane Preparedness Checklist

 There’s no technology that can tame the destructive force of a hurricane.
 But through the right kind of preparation, you can reduce the damage it might cause to your property.
 Below, you’ll find some tips that will help you feel better prepared.

 Ensure you have hurricane shutters or ¾ inch outdoor plywood boards for each window of your home (Plywood clips work very well for windows).
 Install anchors and pre-drill holes for the plywood so you can put it up quickly in the event of a storm.

 Install head and foot bolts on doors for extra protection.

 Install hurricane straps or clips.
 These are designed to help hold your roof to the walls of your home.

 Assess your property to ensure landscaping and trees do not become a wind hazard and remove any diseased and damaged limbs from trees.
 This will keep them from blowing around during a storm.

 Pre-select a garage or carport to park your car in or an area of higher ground to move your car to in the case of flooding.
 Consider building a safe room in your home to withstand high winds and flying debris.